CamLiFlow: Bidirectional Camera-LiDAR Fusion for Joint Optical Flow and Scene Flow Estimation: CamLiFlow

 The transformed coordinates $(P_x', P_y', P_z')$ can be inferred by integrating the above formula:

 where both $C_x$ and $C_y$ are set to 0, and $C_z$ is set to 1 to avoid zero depth.
-By substituting Eq. \ref{eq:ids_x} and Eq. \ref{eq:ids_y} into Eq. \ref{eq:project-point}, we can see that the transformed point $(P_x', P_y', P_z')$ can be projected onto the image plane under an \textit{orthographic camera model}, and the transformed scene flow $(s_x', s_y', s_z')$ can be projected to the optical flow in a linear way:

-IDS facilitates the fusion of the two modalities by solving the inconsistency of scales.
-Furthermore, points are distributed more evenly across different regions, which is also proved to be beneficial for scene flow estimation (see Sec. \ref{sec:ablation} for more details).
+In Fig. \ref{fig:ids-stat}, we perform a statistic on FlyingThings3D and the raw Velodyne data of KITTI to show the density of points across different distances with/without IDS.
+The local density around a point is measured by averaging the offsets of its $k$ nearest neighbors ($k=16$).
+As we can see, IDS makes the distribution of points more even across different regions.
 In this paper, point clouds are transformed by IDS before being sent to the neural network.